-The effects of global climate change are expected to increase the risk of flooding at wastewater facilities due to the greater frequency of high precipitation events and sea level rise.
-The District has developed mitigation and adaptation strategies to deal with the changing climate and its effect on its wastewater facilities.
-In 2008, the District incorporated climate change into its Strategic Plan, and has developed and implemented a climate change monitoring and response plan, which includes specific guidance on infrastructure planning.
+Global climate change is expected to create greater uncertainty in water supplies and demands in the future.
+The District has developed mitigation and adaptation strategies to deal with the changing climate and its effect on water resources.
+In 2008, the District incorporated climate change into its Strategic Plan, and has developed and implemented a climate change monitoring and response plan to inform future water supply, water quality, and infrastructure planning.